devAppFilip/notes/readme.md

-# Boilerplate Meteor Project
+# Notes app

-This includes a basic react and auth setup
+Notes app built using Meteor and React.
+In progress...